cisagov/ScubaGear/docs/execution/diff.md

 - The `Classification` column carries the raw token (`NewFail`), not the report's friendly label ("New Fail").

+Spreadsheets evaluate a cell whose text begins with `=`, `+`, `-`, or `@` as a formula, so any such value is written with a leading single quote (`'`) that forces it to be read as text.
+This is most visible on `Comment`, the free-text annotation field, and means a comment that starts with one of those characters appears with a leading quote in the file.

 ## The HTML report

 - **Unchanged rows are hidden by default.** Use the **"Show unchanged rows"**